 Sweating is a good thing.
 It’s your body’s natural way of cooling off — its sweat glands release water to the surface of your skin when the temperature rises.
 It may also be a sign that we got a good workout in.

 However, there are instances or conditions where we sweat more than intended, even when temperatures are cool or when we aren’t physically active.
 This may be hyperhidrosis.
+Currently, it is estimated that the prevalence of hyperhidrosis at 4.8% in the United States.

 If you think you suffer from excessive sweating, you could ask yourself these questions: